 If you’re a homeowner with sufficient equity, you could borrow against your home equity to consolidate your debt.
 Equity is the difference between your home’s value and how much you owe on your mortgage.
 Generally speaking, you could borrow up to 80% of your home’s value if you qualify.

 If you opt for a HELOC, you get a few years when you can borrow, repay, and borrow more, up to your limit.
 This is called the draw period.
 After the draw period, borrowing ends.
 Then you enter a repayment period.
-With a home equity loan, you take the full loan amount at one time.
+With a typical home equity loan, you take the full loan amount at one time, and can't borrow more without applying for a new loan.

 The repayment period on a home equity loan or HELOC is usually between 10 and 30 years.
 Home equity loans and HELOCs tend to come at the lowest cost compared to other borrowing options.
 But if for some reason you fail to repay your loan, you could lose your home.